saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 #### Note

 Negative
-: Typically, one would need to import a Docker image, however since we are also installing SauceCTL, the image will be specified in the config file for SauceCTL and imported for you.
+: Typically, one would need to import a Docker image, however since you installed SauceCTL, the image was be specified in the config file for SauceCTL and imported for you.

 ### Download and Install SauceCTL